15 Top Things To Do In Seattle In July 2025

 Check out our article on the Space Needle here.

-2) Chihuly Garden & Glass
+2) Tour Chihuly Garden & Glass

 Located next to the Space Needle, the Chihuly Garden and Glass Museum showcases the awe inspiring glass artwork of Washington native, Dale Chihuly.
 Visitors move from room to room viewing examples of his work and descriptions of how they came to be.